-We are working to inspire students to become geoscientifically literate and involved citizens, by introducing them to societally-relevant topics and career possibilities in the Geosciences.
+We, the Portland "Trailblazer" Change Agent team, are working to inspire students to become geoscientifically literate and involved citizens, by introducing them to societally-relevant topics and career possibilities in the Geosciences.
 To support student learning in the classroom, we are incorporating regional case studies, focusing on nearby urban environments rather than distant wilderness environments.
 To support student learning beyond the classroom, we seek out and highlight research opportunities to our students and support them in the application process, particularly focusing on the needs of first generation college students.
 It is our hope that these changes will increase student interest in Geoscience, especially for students from groups underrepresented in the Geosciences.

 November 5, 2016, Mount Hood Community College

 Floods of Change: the Vanport Floods, Stereotype Threat, and 2YC-4YC Transfer

 January 27, 2018, Portland State University

 CASCADES "Creating Academic Success & Cognitive Awareness Developing Exemplar Students" (development pages)

 April 27th, USGS Cascades Volcanoes Observatory, Vancouver, WA

 Friday May 12, 2017 and Friday May 19, 2017